 All sources and amounts of current and anticipated annual income to be earned in the next twelve months.
-(Must provide a two year history).
-The current and anticipated student status of each applicant over the age of 23 during the twelve month certification period Felony conviction history for a prescribed number of years Sex offender lifetime registry The signature of the applicant and the date the application was completed.
+(Must provide a two year history). ☐ The current and anticipated student status of each applicant over the age of 23 during the twelve month certification period Felony conviction history for a prescribed number of years Sex offender lifetime registry The signature of the applicant and the date the application was completed.
 Note: Screening information must be consistent with the tenant selection plan/policies.
-4. Lease Agreement The signatures of all heads of household and date of signatures.
-The initial term of the lease must be for not less than one year unless mutually agreed upon by resident and Owner/Management.
+4. L ease Agreement The signatures of all heads of household and date of signatures. ☐ The initial term of the lease must be for not less than one year unless mutually agreed upon by resident and Owner/Management.
 Security Deposit and any additional charges the resident may incur while residing at property (e.g., washer/dryer, parking, community room, storage, replacement key, lock-out charges, etc.) Assignment and sub-letting policies Alterations and improvements to residence Hazardous materials prohibitions Maintenance and Repair Rules Income eligibility and recertification requirement clause indicating the resident must comply with all requirements of the affordable housing program.
 Surrender of Premises.
-The Owner must have specific language describing the steps taken to terminate or not renew a lease agreement.
-Inspection of Premises Pet rules and charges (note that a one-time pet deposit not to exceed \$250 is acceptable but charging ongoing monthly fees or "pet rent" is prohibited) Attorney Fees Governing law citations Process for lease modifications Visitation and Guest Policy (may be incorporated into House Rule addendum) Number of consecutive days a guest may stay overnight.
-Maximum days a guest may stay overnight in unit during a 12-months period.
-Guest rule violations (including those that may be cause for resident's eviction).
+The Owner must have specific language describing the steps taken to terminate or not renew a lease agreement. ☐ Inspection of Premises Pet rules and charges (note that a one-time pet deposit not to exceed \$250 is acceptable but charging ongoing monthly fees or "pet rent" is prohibited) Attorney Fees Governing law citations Process for lease modifications Visitation and Guest Policy (may be incorporated into House Rule addendum) Number of consecutive days a guest may stay overnight.

-Additional Provisions and Disclosures

-- Crime Free Lease Addendum

-- House Rules

-- Violence Against Women Act Addendum

-- Smoke free Addendum (where applicable)

-Note: Leases must conform to the requirements at 24 CFR 92.253 (attached for reference).

-5. SHRA-Required Forms (TCAC versions are accepted for LIHTC projects)

-Agency Income Calculation Sheet (AICS) or TCAC version

-Housing Composition Summary (HCS) Questionnaire and Certification or TCAC versions

-6. Security Plan

-N/A Less than 100 units
+- Maximum days a guest may stay overnight in unit during a 12-months period. - Guest rule violations (including those that may be cause for resident's eviction).

+Additional Provisions and Disclosures Crime Free Lease Addendum House Rules Violence Against Women Act Addendum Smoke free Addendum (where applicable) Note: Leases must conform to the requirements at 24 CFR 92.253 (attached for reference).
+5. SHRA-Required Forms (TCAC versions are accepted for LIHTC projects) Agency Income Calculation Sheet (AICS) or TCAC version Housing Composition Summary (HCS) Questionnaire and Certification or TCAC versions 6.
+Security Plan ☐ N/A Less than 100 units Included in Operating Budget Roving vehicular and/or foot security patrols operating ten-hour shifts from approximately 7:30 pm to 5:30 am.
+Security company on call 24 hours/day, 7 days per week, including holidays Electronic report service and incident reports Completed Security Questionnaire approved by SHRA Note: Any changes to the security plan must be approved by SHRA.

+Contractual agreement or memorand lum of understanding between owner and service provider

-Included in Operating Budget
+☐ Included in Operating Budget

-Roving vehicular and/or foot security patrols operating ten-hour shifts from approximately 7:30 pm to 5:30 am.

-Security company on call 24 hours/day, 7 days per week, including holidays

-Electronic report service and incident reports

-Completed Security Questionnaire approved by SHRA

-Note: Any changes to the security plan must be approved by SHRA.
+Organizational chart

+☐ Weekly Hours per proposed Regulato ry Agreement.

+Needs assessment procedure/questic onnaire

+Staffing Level (number per position)

+Staffing Qualifications

+Mission Statement

+Program Description

+Portfolio of Current Projects

+Resident Services Position FTE

+Resident Services Program Weekly Hours

+,

+Additional information required for Special Need s or Permanent Supportive Housing:

+A description of the population to be served and its service needs

+ovided, including the names of the agencies d evidence of the providers' capability and

+A description of the manner in which how often) services will be provided (how, when, where, and

+A plan for lowering barriers to access and affirmatively ensuring that units are made available for people exiting homelessness.